zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 2. Will the APIs that Zowe CLI provides for extenders remain the same?

    In broad terms, yes.
-However, some of the functionaity that was available in Zowe V2 has been changed (or removed).
-The changes are listed in these [CLI](https://github.com/zowe/zowe-cli/issues/1694) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes. **[use box docs]**
+However, some of the functionality that was available in Zowe V2 has been changed (or removed).
+The changes are included in these [CLI](https://ibm.ent.box.com/s/vqu92d82b4wk0i6fupo8glbrxvufn4zw) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes. **[use box docs]**

 ### Zowe Application Framework, ZSS